Icinga/icingaweb2/doc/02-Installation.md

 #### <a id="package-repositories-alpine-notes"></a> Alpine Linux Notes

-The example provided suppose that you are running Alpine v3.5, which is the latest stable.
+The example provided suppose that you are running Alpine edge, which is the -dev branch and is a rolling release.
+If you are using a stable version (latest is v3.5), in order to use the latest icingaweb2 you should use "pin" the edge repository.
 In order to correctly manage your repository, please follow [these instructions](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management)

 ### <a id="installing-from-package-example"></a> Installing Icinga Web 2